infinitylogesh/systemone/README.md

 # already running `vllm serve <model>`? put systemone in front of it:
 # upstream is the url of the vllm / sglang server
+# Important: log probs should be enabled in sglang / vllm config for this to work.
 systemone serve --upstream http://localhost:8000

 # or start both at once: